fsharp/fslang-design/preview/FS-1137-prefer-extensions-method-over-property-when-arguments-provided.md

 t.X // 4
 ```

+## Properties that cannot be shadowed

 The feature won't enable resolving those extension methods / type extensions in case the properties that supports indexer(s), or the type of the property is a function (`a -> b`, etc.).

+## Support for type extension

+The reasonning for also supporting type extensions (which C# does not support/are F# specific) is to keep extension methods and methods defined in a type extension conceptually identical from standpoint of F# consumer.

 ## Implementation details